logarrhythmic/karaOK/README.md

 	<symbol><string>
 Symbol can once again be -, + or =. + adds the string to the tag string, - deletes all instances of the string from the tag string, and = or no prefix sets the tag string.

+## wave table - pushing the limits of ASS

+	waveX = ln.wave.new()

+Creates a new table to store the wave function you're creating.

+	waveX.addWave(waveform, wavelength, amplitude, phase)

+Adds an elementary waveform or white noise to the wave function. ```waveform```

 ## color table - fancy fairy magic